haruosuz/plasmids/references/plasmid_IncP1.md

 pA81	IncP-1β	PCB contaminated soil in Czech Republic, Achromobacter xylosoxidans A8	AJ515144
 pADP-1	IncP-1β	Soil in the United States, Pseudomonas sp.
 ADP	NC_004956
 ```

+Introduction

+Fig. 1.
+Genetic map of a typical IncP-1 plasmid showing the different functional modules:

+Phylogenies inferred from single or concatenated backbone genes have shown the IncP-1 group to be composed of five diverse subgroups: IncP-1α, -β, -γ, -δ, and -ε (Pansegrau et al. 1994; Thorsted et al. 1998; Vedler et al. 2004; Haines et al. 2006; Bahl et al. 2007).
+Recently, three new potential IncP-1 subgroups have been identified: ζ (Norberg et al. 2011), η (Sen D, Yano H, Bauer M, Rogers LM, Van der Auwera GA, Brown C, and Top E, unpublished), and an unnamed subgroup (Pachulec and van der Does 2010), thus indicating the tremendous diversity that exists within this plasmid group.
+The biological significance of these subgroups is unknown, and more work is required to distinguish between them phenotypically.

+Materials and Methods
+Plasmids and Genes

+The plasmids from the recently proposed ζ, η, and an unnamed subgroups (see Introduction) were not included because their sequences only became publically available in the middle of this study and because of their wide sequence divergence and lack of evidence that they are physically incompatible with the prototype IncP-1 plasmids.

+Nucleotide Sequence Alignments and Model Selection
+The amino acid sequences of each gene were aligned with ClustalX (Thompson et al. 2002).
+Tranalign (Rice et al. 2000) was used to align the nucleotide sequences of each gene guided by the aligned amino acid sequences.

+Detection of Recombinants
+To detect recombination among the plasmids in the data set, alignment files of the backbone genes were concatenated in the order and orientation in which they appear on IncP-1 plasmids (fig. 1).
+The recombination detection programs RDP, GENECONV, BootScan, MaxChi, and Chimaera, which are implemented in RDP3 (Martin et al. 2010), were run with default parameters.
+Only recombinants that were identified by at least two programs were considered.

+Fig. 2.
+Cladograms showing four topologies produced by 21 gene trees.
+(A) Topology 1: supported by 46% of gene trees, namely, those of trfA2, trbA, trbC, trbG, traG, traH, traI, kfrA, kfrB, kfrC, korB, korA, and kleE.
+(B) Topology 2: supported by gene trees of trbD, trbK, and traJ.
+(C) Topology 3: supported by gene trees of trbF, trbI, and traE.
+(D) Topology 4: supported by gene trees of korC and klcA.
+Trees were rooted using IncP-1γ as outgroup.

+For the concatenated tree (shown in fig. 3), individual genes were aligned and concatenated in the order in which they appear on IncP-1 plasmids: trfA2, trbA, trbB, trbC, trbD, trbF, trbG, trbI, trbJ, trbK, traD, traE, traF, traG, traH, traI, traJ, traK, traL, kfrC, kfrB, kfrA, korB, incC, korA, kleE, korC, and klcA (fig. 1).
+The concatenated tree had the same topology as topology 3 described (fig. 2C).
+It represents the null hypothesis that all genes have a single history (i.e., all gene trees are estimates of a single-gene tree) as would be the case in the absence of recombination, either within or among groups.

+Fig. 3.
+ML tree of concatenated data estimated from a partitioned analysis based on codon position.
+Nodal support is shown as nonparametric ML bootstrap values.
+The tree was rooted using IncP-1γ as outgroup.

 ----------